mrthreeplates/TRS-80_floppy_remapper/README.md

 ## Introduction

-This board dynamically remaps the floppy disk drives (numbered 0 through 3) in vintage TRS-80 Model 3, 4, and 4P computers.
+This board dynamically remaps the floppy disk drives (e.g. 0 through 3) in vintage TRS-80 Model 3, 4, and 4P computers.

+The main reason for remapping the floppy drives on these computers is to enable booting from drives other than the fixed internal drive 0.
+This is particualy useful when paired with a mondern external floppy disk emulator.

 Additionally, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).

-The main reason for remapping the floppy drives on these computers is to enable booting from drives other than the fixed internal drive 0.
-This is particualy useful when paired with an external floppy disk emulator.
+Inspiration for this feature came from a [January 1986 80 Micro artice](https://colorcomputerarchive.com/repo/Documents/Magazines/80%20Micro/1986/80%20Micro%20-%208601%20-%20January%201986.pdf), while reducing the number of board modifications needed.

 Remapping of the drives is selectable via software using a simple "out" command in basic, enabling one of eight pre-programmed floppy disk maps.
 You can also set the default power